wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 Another automation sets up an Amazon DynamoDB table to house the email addresses of accounts rotated.
 These emails are used by a SNS Topic to send alerts when rotation occurs.

-Alternately, a Slack message can be sent (not shown in the diagram).
+Alternately, you can refactor to send a Slack message instead of email (not shown in the diagram).

 https://aws.amazon.com/blogs/security/guidelines-for-protecting-your-aws-account-while-using-programmatic-access/